Shawn Levy's unrealized projects: Father Figure

-The Institution
+The Institution TV pilot

 In addition to The Talent Thief and Father Figure, 21 Laps Entertainment reportedly set up a Fox network deal for the pilot script The Institution, a single-camera half-hour series from Levy and Chris Moynihan that focuses on three couples as they weather the highs and lows of matrimony.

+The Swim Team TV pilot

 Another Levy project announced to be in development in November 2006 was the sitcom The Swim Team, created by Rich Appel, for CBS.

 The Flash

 On February 5, 2007, it was announced that Levy would direct superhero film The Flash for Warner Bros.
 Pictures and producers Charles Roven and Alex Gartner; Levy replaced David S. Goyer, who had been attached to write and direct the film but had dropped out several months before, with elements of Goyer's script expected to be retained while Levy oversaw the writing of a new script.
-In October 2007, Levy left the project, which led to David Dobkin retooling the project as a spinoff of George Miller's cancelled Justice League: Mortal film.
+In October 2007, Levy left the project, which led to David Dobkin retooling the project as a spinoff of George Miller's canceled Justice League: Mortal film.
 In September 2011, Levy told Collider that he had overseen development of a draft on the film for three and a half months, but eventually felt he needed to do more films first before taking on such a project, stating: "I was still the family comedy guy.
 And I just felt like, I gotta get a few more under my belt before I can claim the legitimacy of making a movie like that."
 Levy would add in July 2024 that he frequently gets offered IP-related projects but usually rejects them as "I need to feel that I see a story worth telling".
 A film centered on the Flash character was ultimately produced as part of the DC Extended Universe (DCEU), with Andy Muschietti as the director.
 The film was released in theatres by Warner Bros. on June 16, 2023.